In this Article

 - Is my child facing difficulties on just tests or with schoolwork in general?

-- Have you noted if my child is more responsive to a certain type of teaching?
+- Have you noticed if my child is more responsive to a specific type of teaching?
 Can you suggest what we could do to improve the areas where my child is lacking?

 - What support structure is given to help my child keep up with their classmates?